dukuo/app-web-nodejs/README.md

-# Application Express + Mongoose #
+# Express + Mongoose Application #

-App base Nodejs with ExpressJS + Mongoose
+Base App made with Nodejs with ExpressJS + Mongoose

-Inspired at express-generator and https://github.com/madhums/node-express-mongoose
+Inspired by express-generator and https://github.com/madhums/node-express-mongoose